testautomater/automationproject/readme.md

-# Test Automation Project using Cucumber Selenium Java
+# Test Automation Project using Cucumber Selenium Java Allure

 Project is created for Backbase, as test assignment.

 ## Getting Started

 It is a Maven Java project that can be cloned, build and run directly.
+Reporting is done using Allure.

 To build and run all test:
 ```$xslt